MolSSI/QCFractal/docs/qcfractal/source/setup_quickstart.rst

    nohup qcfractal-server start &

-You may optionally provide a TLS cerficiate to enable host verification for the :term:`Server` using the ``--tls-cert`` and ``--tls-key`` options.
+You may optionally provide a TLS certificate to enable host verification for the :term:`Server` using the ``--tls-cert`` and ``--tls-key`` options.
 If a TLS certificate is not provided, communications with the server will still be encrypted, but host verification will be unavailable